ALRobilliard/Categorise/README.md

 ![Continuous Integration](https://github.com/ALRobilliard/Categorise/workflows/Continuous%20Integration/badge.svg)
 ![Continuous Deployment](https://github.com/ALRobilliard/Categorise/workflows/Continuous%20Deployment/badge.svg)

-This is a .NET Core project providing a REST API (and soon a Blazor front-end) which interfaces with a PostgreSQL database that contains monetary transaction data.
+This is a .NET 5 project providing a REST API (and soon a Blazor front-end) which interfaces with a PostgreSQL database that contains monetary transaction data.

 Once complete, the app will provide functionality for tracking personal spending, with the ability to:
 - Bulk upload transactions from CSV files